TheJuki/KFormMaster/README.md

 ## Version 2 Changes
 - Element tags are now optional
 - The email, password, phone, text, textArea, number, textView, and button elements no longer take a <T: Serializable> as they only deal with Strings
-- Deprecated valueChanged in BaseFormElement
+- Removed valueChanged in BaseFormElement
 - Added valueObservers in BaseFormElement to replace valueChanged with a list of Observers when the element value changes (See updated Examples)

 ## Java Compatibility